reactome/disease-digester/README.md

      - Provide different visual cues in pathway viewer for different types of Entity, for example “blue bubble in top right corner of protein”.
      - Allow more than one interactor overlay type at the same time.
 Perhaps limit to four, one for each corner

-the hard part is that you want to know how many there have the results, but you also want to use the limit predicate to improve the query clause performance;
-    and also sort by the number of genes which is hard in hql/jpql since when something is relative to join is time waste;